Kasoro47/CodeHarbor/README.md

 1.  **Build and Push Docker Image**: The GitHub Actions workflow defined in `.github/workflows/action.yaml` automates the process of building a Docker image from the Dockerfile and pushing it to a Docker registry.
 It uses the commit SHA as a tag for each image to ensure version control.

-2.  **Applying Kubernetes Configurations**: After the Docker image is pushed to the registry, the same workflow uses `kubectl` to apply the Kubernetes configurations defined in `k8s/codeharbor.yaml`.
+2.  **Applying Kubernetes Configurations**: After the Docker image is pushed to the registry, the same workflow uses `kubectl` to apply the Kubernetes configurations defined in `charts/kind-config.yaml`.
 This step is crucial for deploying the application to the Kubernetes cluster.

 3.  **Monitoring Setup**: The monitoring setup includes deploying Prometheus and Grafana to monitor the application's performance.
-The configurations for Prometheus and Grafana are defined in `monitoring/prometheus-deployment.yaml` and `monitoring/grafana-deployment.yaml`, respectively.
+The configurations for Prometheus and Grafana are defined in `charts/monitoring`.

-4.  **Network Policies**: Network policies are essential for controlling the traffic flow between pods within the Kubernetes cluster.
-The network policies defined in `k8s/network/network-policy.yaml` ensure secure communication between pods.
+4.  **Nginx Ingress Controller**: The Nginx Ingress Controller is used to manage external access to services running within the Kubernetes cluster.
+The configurations for the Nginx Ingress Controller are defined in `charts/nginx-ingress`.

 5.  **MetalLB Configuration**: MetalLB is a load balancer that provides network load balancing to expose services within the Kubernetes cluster.
-The configurations for MetalLB are defined in `monitoring/ipaddresspool.yaml` and `monitoring/l2advertisement.yaml`.
+The configuration for MetalLB is defined in `charts/metallb`.

 Automating Kubernetes Cluster Deployment Remotely
 -------------------------------------------------

-To execute the script remotely, we use this command to run it from our computer:
+To execute the script remotely, I use this command to run it from my computer:

 ```bash
 scripts/codeharbor-kind-deploy.sh